WebCimes/webcimes-select/README.md

 // Then call the remove selected option method: mySelect.removeOption("Paris");
 ```
+Just note that if an option is disabled and selected by default, you cannot remove it.

 ### Remove all selected option
 To remove all selected options, you can call the `removeAllOptions` method, like this: